ASCIA HAE Position Paper

 ASCIA HAE Action Plan

 ASCIA have prepared a treatment Action Plan from the position paper.
-This provides patients with a framework for individualising their approach to responding to attacks and treatment. see Action Plan(link is external)
+This provides patients with a framework for individualising their approach to responding to attacks and treatment. see Management Plan(link is external)

 Guidelines for Managing Your Child’s HAE at School

 It is with a mix of apprehension and excitement that parents send their child off to school.
 For parents of children with HAE, there are added concerns about how to approach their child’s school.
 On this page, you’ll find some materials to help you and the school work together.
 These are provided only as a general guide, and need to be personalised to reflect your child’s age, needs and situation.

 The specific steps for managing your child’s HAE at school should be written up in your child’s HAE Management Plan(link is external).
 The Action Plan should be distributed to every school official who may care for your child.
 It’s important to have a meeting with the child’s teachers and other school officials to explain your HAE action plan, including your child’s triggers, their severity of HAE, common symptoms and effective treatment procedures.